dfinity/portal/docs/developer-docs/integrations/exchange-rate/exchange-rate-canister.md

 ```

 ## Cycles cost
-Each request to the XRC costs 10 billion cycles to submit the request, otherwise an `ExchangeRateError::NotEnoughCycles` error will be returned.
+Each request to the XRC costs 10B cycles to submit the request, otherwise an `ExchangeRateError::NotEnoughCycles` error will be returned.
 The actual cycles cost of the request call will depend on two factors: the requested asset types and the state of the internal exchange rate cache.
 These parameters are as follows:

 - If the request can be served from the cache, the actual cost is 200M cycles.
-- If both assets are fiat currencies, the cost is 200M cycles as well.
+- If both assets are fiat currencies, the cost is 200M cycles.
 - If one of the assets is a fiat currency or the cryptocurrency USDT, the cost is 2.6B cycles.
 - If both assets are cryptocurrencies, the cost is 5B cycles.